keyme/eav_hashes/README.md

 `eav_hashes` is a neato gem for implementing the EAV (entity-attribute-value) database design pattern in your Rails models.
 All you need to do is add one line to your model's code and that's it!
 Schema generation is automatically handled for you.

-This fork also adds some features and changes a bit of functionality from the original gem.
-Firstly we are now tracking data changes by using the paper_trail gem.
-Secondly we are limiting the entry key functionality.
-We are now implenting a key table to serve as a whitelist.
+What is new in this fork?
+-
+- Keys are now being defaulted to symbols instead of being symbols or strings.
+- Keys are now whitelisted into a separate class and must be included in that class to be valid.
+- We are using the PaperTrail gem to keep track of versions

 Why would I need it?
 -